 What Does a Real Estate Analyst Do?

 On the financing and investment sides of real estate transactions, a real estate analyst is employed.
-Analysts are hired banks, investment companies, and other entities that provide financing for property purchases and hold real estate portfolios for sale or investment to monitor the market, check appraisal valuations, and analyze portfolio performance.
+Analysts are hired by banks, investment companies, and other entities that provide financing for property purchases and hold real estate portfolios for sale or investment to monitor the market, check appraisal valuations, and analyze portfolio performance.
 This person usually acts as a liaison between the finance department and the company’s acquisitions and development department, as well as producing financial reports for management.

 Real estate financing and investment require a great deal of financial analysis.
 A real estate analyst usually has a bachelor’s degree in finance or math, as well as real estate investment coursework.
 Companies that primarily provide property financing or hold real estate for investment purposes may hire graduates.
 In either case, the primary concern of a real estate analyst is to arrive at accurate valuations based on his professional assessment of the local and national markets.